Forget the baby registry: 11 gifts new moms actually need

 We spend months prepping for a new baby.
 Diapers, bottles, car seats, cribs.

-Moms need care, too.
-She isn’t just healing from birth—she’s becoming someone new.
-We call this experience matrascence: the physical, emotional, and mental shift that is the transition to motherhood.
+New moms need care, too.
+On top of healing from birth—she’s taking on a completely new identity.
+This transformation is called matrascence: the physical, emotional, and mental shift that is the transition to motherhood.

 Early motherhood is truly a marathon.
 So let’s treat it that way.

-Here are 11 practical gifts* that will help her heal, rest, and feel supported and empowered:
+Here are 11 practical gifts* that will help her feel like herself again:

-• A water bottle she’ll actually use: Helps her stay hydrated (crucial for breastfeeding) with a good looking, easy-to-use water bottle.
-I love the Owala, because it’s lightweight, clear, and can be popped open one-handed.
+A water bottle she’ll actually use: Helps her stay hydrated (particualrly critical for the breastfeeding mama) with a good looking water bottle.
+I love the Owala, because it’s lightweight, clear, and can be popped open one-handed while holding baby.

-• Meals she doesn’t have to think about: There’s nothing easier than a home-cooked meal (bonus if it’s freezer-friendly) that she can heat up anytime.
-Or organize a meal train to take the full load of planning, shopping, and cooking off her list.
+Meals she doesn’t have to think about: There’s nothing better than not worrying about what to make for dinner.
+Bring her a home-cooked meal (bonus if it’s freezer-friendly) that she can heat up anytime.
+Or organize a meal train to take the full load of planning, grocery shopping, and cooking off her list.

-• Takeout gift cards and meal kits: Delivery services (Doordash, Grub Hub, Uber eats), gift cards to her local salad spots, or meal subscription kits.
+Food delivery gift cards and meal kits: Give her a gift card for delivery services (Doordash, Grub Hub, Uber eats), local salad spots, or meal subscription kits.
 I like kits with healthy and sustainable ingredients like Daily Harvest or Hello Fresh.
+Chiyo also offers a specialized program for postpartum nutrition.

-• Postnatal fitness classes: Prenatal and postpartum-safe workouts—at home or in a studio—can help her reconnect with her body.
+Fitness classes: Prenatal and postpartum-safe workouts—at home or in a studio—can help her move her body.
 Consider mommy and me yoga, baby-wearing workouts, or postnatal pilates.
 These can be found at community centers, yoga studios, and YMCAs.
-The Peloton app also offers great classes like yoga (Anna Greenberg) and strength (Robin Arzon).
+The Peloton app also offers great classes tailored for new moms like yoga (Anna Greenberg) and strength (Robin Arzon).

-• Time to herself: Watch the baby (or older sibling).
+Time to herself: Watch the baby (or older sibling).
 Tackle a chore that needs doing (dishes, vacuuming, laundry).
-Give her space so she can rest, shower, scroll, breathe, or do nothing at all.
+Do something that will give her space to just rest, shower, breathe, or do nothing at all.
 Sometimes, the gift of time means more than just stuff.

-• A quick way to reset: This 5 minute journal can help her reconnect with herself, even on the busiest days.
-Gratitude, when practiced regularly, has the power to improve sleep, mindset, and immunity.
+A quick way to reset: This 5 minute journal can help her reconnect with herself, even on the busiest days.
+Gratitude, when practiced regularly, has the power to improve sleep, mindset, and overall health.

-• Baby books (that lift moms up too!): Try Be Brave Little One, ABCs of Kindness, 123s of Thankfulness, and Mommy Love, which celebrate compassion, gratitude, resilience, and courage.
-Reading these to my daughter reminded me I’m raising someone great (and that I’m doing great, too).
+Baby books (that lift moms up too!): Try Be Brave Little One, Even Superheroes Make Mistakes, ABCs of Kindness, 123s of Thankfulness, and Mommy Love, which celebrate self-compassion, gratitude, resilience, and courage.
+Reading these to my daughter reminded me I’m raising a good human (and that I’m doing great, too).

-• Sleep tools that soothe: A well-rested baby means a well-rested mother.
-Pacifiers (Mam), white noise machine (Hatch), smart bassinet (the Snoo), lounger for day-time naps (Dok-A-Tot), and baby carrier (Ergo) worked for us.
-Surprisingly, the item that soothed our fussy baby 90% of the time in a flash was bouncing on an exercise ball
+Sleep tools that soothe: A well-rested baby means a well-rested mom.
+Pacifiers (Mam), white noise machine (Hatch), smart bassinet (the Snoo), lounger for day-time naps (Dok-A-Tot), and baby carrier (Ergo) were lifelines for us.
+Surprisingly, the item that soothed our fussy baby 90% of the time in a flash was bouncing on an exercise ball.

 Invest in mom, too

-The best gift for a baby?
-A healthy, rested, well-supported mom.
+The best gift for baby isn’t more stuff.
+It’s a well-supported mom.

 *NOTE: I don’t receive commission from brands mentioned; they’re just products that made a difference for me!